SFBdragon/talc/BENCHMARKS.md

 ## Allocators not included here

-`System` is Rust's `std::alloc::System` allocator on Linux.
-All other OS's `System` implementations aren't shown.

 `linked_list_allocator` and `simple_chunk_allocator` are not included as they are much, much slower compared to the alternatives, making some of the plots unreadable.